jackokaiser/vanlab/content/blogs/en_2021-trip.md

 Food in general (groceries and restaurants) represented 49% of the total expenses.
 Like proper foodies, we always tried out the nice restaurants in the towns we visited.
 Dining out was our most important expense, representing 33% of the total budget, averaging to 183€ per week.
-Exluding the entries below 10€ (mostly ice creams, crêpes and tapas), we are left with 100 entries, that can be considered as proper meals.
+Excluding the entries below 10€ (mostly ice creams, crêpes and tapas), we are left with 100 entries that can be considered as proper meals.
 On average, we ate a meal in a restaurant 5 times a week, for a price of 35€ per meal for the two of us.
-In comparison, a meal cooked from our groceries costed us 6€ on average, counting breakfast as a meal.
+In comparison, a meal cooked from our groceries cost us 6€ on average, counting breakfast as a meal.

-To entertain ourself further with sporting activities, museums and so on, we spent 17% of the budget, accounting for 404€ per month.
+To entertain ourselves further with sporting activities, museums and so on, we spent 17% of the budget, accounting for 404€ per month.
 Camping only represented 8% of our total expenses, which averages to 190€ per month.
-This is much fewer than the 800€ we were paying for rent in Germany, even when adding up our gas/fuel consumption for driving around (381€/month).
+This is much less than the 800€ we were paying for rent in Germany, even when adding up our gas/fuel consumption for driving around (381€/month).
 We did our best to drive as much as possible on GNC and BioGNC if available, which was much cheaper per km than E10 petrol: 0.10€/km for GNC versus 0.25€/km for E10.
 For reference, during the trip, the median fueling cost per volume was 1.48€/L for E10 and 1.01€/kg for CNG/BioCNG.